Remote/Travel Team Participation

 Your students can be prepared to participate in the BWSI course by completing the prerequisite online content we provide and require of all prospective applicants.
 When the summer program begins, students are able to follow along with the summer program “live” by using the same content we teach in our classroom.
 For the RACECAR course the final Grand Prix track layout and design of special features intended to technically challenge and demonstrate the student teams’ skills is revealed at the start of the fourth week of the RACECAR course.
 The entire fourth week is a “build week” during which the teams design, build, integrate, and test their systems and component implementations.
 We have instructors, mentors, and coaches available to support teams throughout the process by answering and asking questions, observing team interactions, and offering helpful tips (without providing solutions).
 Remote teams are also welcome to attend during this week to build their implementation, interact with other students, observe other teams, and benefit from our support.
 All teams participate in the weekend Final Challenge Demonstration events.

-New and updated content is made available during January in our online EdX course that all prospective students are required to complete for admission or participation in the summer program.
+New and updated content is made available during January in our online course that all prospective students are required to complete for admission or participation in the summer program.
 The course is organized into topical modules that cover technical subjects of interest and then develop skills needed to work on the BWSI programs.
 The course is intended to ensure all students arrive with a common baseline set of skills and exposure to technical topics that we can build upon in the summer program.

 Prior course content, much of which will be reused remains available for access by anyone with registered credentials at http://bwsix.mit.edu/.
 We work through single designated points of contact at each school to set up and verify access to this site for local instructors and individual students.
+When at MIT, the team mentor and teaching assistants are expected to be with their team at all time.

 Summer Program Curriculum